-- (1) Includes the 1997 Stock Option Plan, the 2007 Equity Incentive Plan and the American Tower Corporation 2000 Employee Stock Purchase Plan (ESPP). - (2) Excludes shares issuable upon outstanding options granted under equity compensation plans which we assumed in connection with various merger and acquisition transactions. - (3) Column (a) includes 1,968,553 shares underlying outstanding RSUs.
-Because there is no exercise price for RSUs, such awards are not included in the weighted-average exercise price in column (b). - (4) Includes 3,519,964 shares available for issuance under the ESPP and 18,641,920 shares available for grant under the 2007 Equity Incentive Plan as of December 31, 2012.
+- (1) Includes the 1997 Stock Option Plan, the 2007 Equity Incentive Plan and the American Tower Corporation 2000 Employee Stock Purchase Plan (ESPP). - (2) Excludes shares issuable upon outstanding options granted under equity compensation plans which we assumed in connection with various merger and acquisition transactions. - (3) Column (a) includes 1,840,137 shares underlying outstanding unvested RSUs and 6,106,171 shares underlying outstanding stock options.
+Because there is no exercise price for RSUs, such awards are not included in the weighted-average exercise price in column (b). - (4) Includes 3,442,212 shares available for issuance under the ESPP and 16,594,407 shares available for grant under the 2007 Equity Incentive Plan as of December 31, 2013.
 Under the 2007 Equity Incentive Plan, we are authorized to grant various types of stock-based awards, including stock options, restricted stock, RSUs, stock equivalents and awards of shares of Common Stock that are not subject to restrictions or forfeiture.
 As the 1997 Stock Option Plan terminated in November 2007 upon the tenth anniversary of its effective date, the remaining shares subject to the 1997 Stock Option Plan are no longer available for issuance.